 These characteristics apply to most runners, but sprinters may have bigger leg muscles.
 This helps them get from one place to another quickly.
 Less body mass is better for this sport.
 The heavier you are, the harder it is to fight gravity and run to the end of a course.

 Weaknesses: Swimmer’s Body vs Runner’s Body

-Although swimming is a high intensity workout, swimmers tend to have higher percentages of body fat than runners.
-Fat is more buoyant than muscle mass and swimmers who have a higher percentage of fat tend to float easier in water.
-Also, cool water can stimulate the appetite, so after a workout swimmers may consume more calories than other athletes.
+Swimming is a high-intensity workout.
+So most swimmers have higher percentages of body fat than runners.
+Fat is more buoyant than muscle mass.
+In turn, swimmers with a higher percentage of body fat float easier in water.
+However, this comes at a cost:

 Opportunities: Swimmer’s Body vs Runner’s Body

 While challenges exist for all types of athletes, there are also opportunities.
 Both sports have their benefits.

 Swimming is a low-impact sport.
 So it is an easy way to get active.
 Here are a few good things that come with a water workout: